elianyperez/PersonalWebsite/content/authors/admin/_index.md

 avatar_filename: avatar.jpg
 bio: I am a graduate student in the department of psychology at the University of Florida working with Dr. Steven Weisberg.
 interests:
-  - spatial navigation
+  - Spatial navigation
-  - aging
+  - Aging
-  - fmri
+  - fMRI
-  - decision making
+  - Decision making
+  - Computational modeling
 social:
   - icon: envelope
     icon_pack: fas